 Consider asking yourself the following reflection questions before pulling out those crispy bills or credit cards out of your wallets.

 Don’t worry, just keep on hanging out with your good friends.
 Join some volunteer work this Christmas.
 Who knows?
-You might just meet your someone very special for doing some labor of love for others.
+You might just meet your someone very special by offering some labor of love for others.

 Why compete with your neighbor with the same thing when you can settle for something less expensive and useful?
 Whatever it may be.
 If you are already investing, re-invest that money instead if you don’t have anything planned out for your money to buy something worthy.